 This course will provide an overview and critique of the major theoretical perspectives and models that are vital to understanding communication and interpersonal human behavior.
-The course will cover not only major ideas, such as Aristotle's rhetoric or Roland Barthes' semiotics, but also will examine the more specific, contemporary concepts of the 20th and 21st centuries.
+The course will examine not only major ideas, such as Aristotle's rhetoric and George Herbert Mead's Symbolic Interaction Theory but explore theoretical concepts in a variety of communication contexts including parenting, making friends, workplace culture, political campaigns, media usage, and forming cross-cultural relationships.